andriyor/remark-youtube/README.md

 ## TODO

 - [x] Fix obsidian links
+- [ ] support low resolution in case max is not exist
 - [ ] How to use from outside directory?
 - [ ] Make RAM usage comparison on obsidian